 (1) Subject to this Act, a person is eligible to apply to the administrative authority to have their entitlement as regards any land registered if a prescribed charge is payable on that land, on sufficient evidence of eligibility being accepted by the administrative authority under section 26, so long as —

-(a) that person receives under the Social Security Act 1991 of the Commonwealth —
+(a) that person is the holder of a pensioner concession card; and

-(i) an age pension;

-(ii) a disability support pension;

-(iii) a wife pension;

-(iv) a carer pension;

-(v) a widow B pension; or

-(vi) a sole parent pension;

-or

-(aa) that person is 60 years of age or more and receives, under the Social Security Act 1991 of the Commonwealth —

-(i) a job search allowance;

-(ii) a newstart allowance;

-(iii) a sickness allowance;

-(iv) a special benefit; or

-(v) any other allowance, benefit or concession of a kind prescribed for the purposes of this section,

-and has been receiving continuously for the last 12 months a social security pension or a social security benefit under that Act or a service pension under Part III of the Veterans’ Entitlements Act 1986 of the Commonwealth; or

-(b) that person under Part III of the Veterans’ Entitlements Act 1986 of the Commonwealth receives —

-(i) a service pension;

-(ii) a wife’s service pension; or

-(iii) a carer’s service pension;

-and
+[(aa), (b) deleted]

 (c) unless the person is permanently blind, the person does not possess income or assets of a value in excess of that permitted by any prescribed means test applicable.

+(1a) The regulations may provide that a person of a prescribed class is not eligible to make an application under subsection (1) despite being the holder of a pensioner concession card.

 (2) Subject to this Act, a person is eligible to apply to the administrative authority to have their entitlement as regards any land registered if a prescribed charge is payable on that land, on sufficient evidence of eligibility being accepted by the administrative authority under section 26, so long as under the Veterans’ Entitlements Act 1986 of the Commonwealth that person is —

 (a) a veteran to whom, by reason of incapacity or blindness, a pension under section 24 or section 25 or a pension to which an extreme disablement adjustment applies under section 22(4) of that Act is payable;